ArneBinder/hydra-cached/README.md

 one pipeline without the need to recalculate them.
 Per default, a simple [in memory cache](hydra_cached/execution/caching/memory.py) is used that will not be persisted.

-Pipelines ar intended to work without external parameters, e.g. all input/output locations are defined within the config.
+Pipelines are intended to work without external parameters, e.g. all input/output locations are defined within the config.
 However, if necessary, you can use environment variables to parametrize the config.